If you are wondering “which horses are running today after having wind surgery?”, we have you covered.

-Many racehorses undergo a ‘wind operation’ but it’s not something punters should be too worried about.
-In fact, quite the opposite as usually racehorses improve in form after having wind surgery.
+Many racehorses undergo a ‘wind operation’, but it’s not something punters should be too worried about, quite the opposite, as usually racehorses improve in form after having wind surgery.

 Our statistics for horses running today are updated regularly and pull in all the racehorses who are having their first run since a wind surgery operation.

-In this horse running after wind surgery guide, we highlight all the declared runners who have had wind surgery and why this can spark huge improvements in form.
+In this guide to horse running after wind surgery, we highlight all the declared runners who have undergone wind surgery and explain why this can lead to significant improvements in form.

 Find the horses running after wind surgery today: